20 Best Blue Mountains Walks (Hiking Guide)

 Fortress Ridge Trail

-The Fortress Ridge Trail is a 7.5 km return hike that is not so well-known as the nearby Lockleys Pylon walking track, but the views might even be better.
+The Fortress Ridge Trail is a 7.5 km return hike that’s not as popular as the nearby Lockleys Pylon track, but the views might be even more impressive.

-The vantage point at the very end of the walk offers incredible views of the Grose Valley and the cliff walls.
+At the end of the trail, a lookout offers stunning views over the Grose Valley and its imposing cliff walls.

-If you’re up for it, there is a second walk that starts from the same car park, leading to another beautiful lookout point with scenic valley views from a different angle.
+If you’re keen, a second walk starts from the same car park and leads to another beautiful lookout, offering valley views from a different perspective.

-This 2.5 km walk to the Fortress Rock Lookout is significantly shorter than the trail to Fortress Ridge and is worth the extra effort.
+This 2.5 km walk to the Fortress Rock Lookout is much shorter than the trail to Fortress Ridge, and well worth the extra effort.

 More information: Fortress Ridge Trail.